|

 credit)

-July is a solar month and a time to recall that no application has greater versatility and economy than solar hot water systems.
+July 23, 2019 Promote Solar Hot Water Systems July is a solar month and a time to recall that no application has greater versatility and economy than solar hot water systems.
 Photos of the 1904 San Francisco Earthquake show damaged house roofs equipped with solar water devices over a century ago.

 About one-tenth of an average household's energy budget is expended on heating water for showers and kitchen uses.
 The cheapest way to heat domestic water is by the sun, and this is the most cost-effective solar application outside of growing produce on the land using the sun's rays.
 Some solar water heating systems are "active" varieties (heating with the sun an enclosed liquid which transfers heat to adjacent water pipes).
 These active systems are more expensive, but more efficient and improving with time.
 Homemade "passive" systems (which heat the water directly in black glass-lined metal tanks enclosed in insulated boxes) are also to be recommended; the latter have no pumps or extra gadgets except a pressure release valve.

+Solar heaters need to be of a size adequate for your water needs.
+Much depends on the amount of water used, but conservation should always accompany solar energy use.
+Shower lengths and volumes are critical.
+With this in mind, install water-conserving showerheads and consider initiating "army" style showers (wet down, soap up without water running, and rinse off).
 The solar heater design should be visibly pleasing and in harmony with the exterior of your building.
 The site should be near where water is used, and yet accessible to those who wish to inspect the unit closely.
 The ideal situation in areas of severe winters is to have a non-solar back-up system that is also energy-efficient and of low environmental impact.
 Instant heating back-up systems work well enough, if domestic water demand is low and water pressure sufficient to allow water to flow easily.

 Many prefer to save money by doing their own construction.
 A homemade solar water heater is quite simple to construct; it can be built by enclosing a used water tank hooked to a gravity-fed water system.
 Water is collected in a solar absorbing water tank that is painted black.
 The enclosure resembles a glass-covered open-sided insulated coffin (made with weather-protected materials).
 Six-inch Fiberglas insulation batts are covered with aluminum flashing to preserve the solar-heated water for use after dark.
 Homemade solar hot water heaters may be mounted at selected locations and angled toward the sun.
 Slightly southeast directions are sometimes found to be adequate.
 An insulated door placed over the opening in the glass can be inserted to close at night to retain the heated water longer.
 If properly insulated in an average year, the solar heaters will furnish 100 degree F water for much of the year.
 However, non-protected devices should be drained in winter and used only in warmer periods.

 Prayer: Lord, teach us to use the sun's rays to our benefit.
+Ripened mulberries from garden tree.

 (*photo